ToshioCP/Gtk4-tutorial/src/sec2.src.md

     $ gcc `pkg-config --cflags gtk4` sample.c `pkg-config --libs gtk4`

-To know how to compile gtk4 applications, refer to the following sections.
+To know how to compile gtk4 applications, refer to the section 3 (GtkApplication and GtkApplicationWindow) and after.

 ## Installing Fedora 34 Beta with gnome-boxes